JESUSGARZ/CV/README.md

 <details>
 <summary>Create the project components #1: Analyze the project and identify its structure</summary>
 <br>
-it was like a kind of simple structure, but the first thing i notice is that there where some components that have some diferences in the structure so i decided to work with grid in some cases and with flex in the major of structure.
+It was like a kind of simple structure, but the first thing I notice, was that there where some components that have some diferences in the structure so I decided to work with grid in some cases and with flex in the major of structure.

 </details>